Skip to main content

 When choosing a field of study, there may be more than one area you want to explore.
 Along with your major, you also have the opportunity to focus on a minor at the same time.

-Do Your Research: What Major is Right For Me?
+Do Your Research: What Major is Right for Me?

 If you're considering a career in accounting, for example, completing a Certified Public Accountant (CPA) certification is strongly recommended.
 Earning a bachelor's degree in accounting is not enough preparation for the CPA exam, so you may also want to pursue a master's degree in accounting or take a certification preparation course.
 CPA licensing policies vary from state to state, so it's important to know the requirements in your area before getting started.